elastic/integrations/README.md

 The Elastic Integrations are distributed with the [Package Storage](https://github.com/elastic/package-storage) and exposed for [Kibana](https://github.com/elastic/kibana) via the [Package Registry](https://github.com/elastic/package-registry/).

-The official builder tool for the Elastic Integrations is the [elastic package](https://github.com/elastic/elastic-package).
+The official builder tool for the Elastic Integrations is the [elastic-package](https://github.com/elastic/elastic-package).

 ## Contributing